Rebecca Marino: 2017–18: Return to competition

-2020–21: Hiatus and another comeback to the tour
+2021: Another comeback to the tour

-Marino began the season using a protected ranking to gain entry into the qualifying tournament for the 2021 Australian Open, held in Dubai mid-January.
+Marino began the season using a protected ranking to gain entry into the qualifying tournament for the Australian Open, held in Dubai mid-January.
 She qualified for her first Grand Slam tournament in ten years, defeating Jaqueline Cristian, Viktoriya Tomova and Maryna Zanevska without dropping a set.
-She was granted direct entry into the Gippsland Trophy, one of three makeshift WTA lead-up tournaments created for the participants of the upcoming Australian Open, also held in Melbourne, however she lost in the first round to Jasmine Paolini.
+She was granted direct entry into the Gippsland Trophy, one of three makeshift WTA Tour lead-up tournaments created for the participants of the upcoming Australian Open, also held in Melbourne, but lost in the first round to Jasmine Paolini.

-Marino won her first-round match at the Australian Open defeating Kimberly Birrell 6–0, 7–6, but was defeated in the second round by Markéta Vondroušová 6–1, 7–5, despite serving for the second set up 5–3.
-She won her qualifying match against Mayo Hibi 6–4, 6–3 at the Phillip Island Trophy, another makeshift tournament created in light of the COVID-19 pandemic.
-In the first round, she beat Mona Barthel to set up a second-round meeting with fourth seeded Petra Martić.
+Marino won her first round match at the Australian Open defeating Kimberly Birrell, before losing her next match to Markéta Vondroušová.

+At the Phillip Island Trophy, she defeated Mona Barthel, before losing in the second round to fourth seed Petra Martić.

+In July she won the 25k event in Evansville, Indiana, overcoming Mayo Hibi in the final.

+Partnering Liang En-shuo, Marino won her first WTA 125 doubles title at the LTP Women's Open, defeating to Erin Routliffe and Aldila Sutjiadi in the final which went to a deciding champions tiebreak.

 2022: US Open third round

-At the US Open, she reached the third round for the first time at this major and only a second time at a Grand Slam level defeating Daria Snigur.
-She lost to Zhang Shuai in the third round.
+At the US Open, she reached the third round for the first time at this major, and only a second time at this level, defeating Magdalena Fręch and Daria Snigur, before losing to Zhang Shuai.

+2024: First WTA 125 singles and second doubles titles

+Ranked No. 182, Marino qualified for the Australian Open main draw, making her seventh appearance at this major.
+She lost in the first round to fifth seed Jessica Pegula.

+In February, entering as the sixth seed, Marino won the title at the W100 Guanajuato Open.
+Losing only one set in the tournament, she upset fourth seed Jule Niemeier in straight sets in the final.

+Marino qualified for the WTA 250 Nottingham Open in June, defeating Viktorija Golubic in the first round, before losing her next match to third seed and eventual champion Katie Boulter.
+The following week she won her first grass-court title at the W100 Ilkley Trophy, defeating Jessika Ponchet in three sets in the final.

+In October, she won her third ITF title of the season at the W75 Calgary Challenger, dropping just one set in the entire tournament to fellow Canadian Cadence Brace in the semifinals, before defeating qualifier Anna Rogers in the final.